 - Applicants should possess skills in developing syllabus, selecting textbooks, and multi-media materials for language instructions (syllabuses must be in line with the objectives of the American Council for the Teaching of Foreign Languages (ACTFL) Proficiency Guidelines for listening, speaking, reading and writing).

 Duties and Responsibilities

-- Attend the pre-AFLI instructors workshop (June 2, 2017).
-Classes will be held Monday – Friday between June 7 and July 28, 2017.
+- Attend the pre-AFLI instructors workshop (June 2, 2018) and ACTFL/OPI familiarization Workshop (June 5, 2018).
+Classes will be held Monday – Friday between June 8 and July 31, 2018.
 June 7 (morning session) is reserved for a mandatory student orientation which instructors must also attend.
-Classes will begin in the afternoon on that day.
+Classes will begin on Friday, June 8, 2018.

 - Teach one of the levels of the African language offered during AFLI (beginning, intermediate or advanced classes) for eight weeks, totaling approximately 140 contact hours.

-- Design proper conversational guidelines for your students’ conversational partners with whom you will be working closely throughout the program
+- Design proper conversational guidelines for your students’ conversational partners with whom you will be working closely and monitoring throughout the program.

 - Conduct pre- and post-course proficiency assessments for all students in your section.

 Prospective instructors should submit a cover letter outlining language teaching abilities and experience; curriculum vita; sample intensive course syllabus; and letter of reference or language course peer teaching evaluation.
 Non-U.S. citizens must provide proof of permanent residency or appropriate visa status to allow legal employment by the University of Florida.
 Please include a scanned copy of residency permit or passport with applicable US immigration forms.
 Applications from non-U.S. citizens that do not include this information will not be considered by AFLI.